Healthdirect Free Australian health advice you can count on.

 What causes Perthes disease?

-It is not clear why the blood supply to the femoral head is reduced.
+It is not clear what causes Perthes disease, or why the blood supply to the femoral head is reduced.

-Perthes disease usually affects children aged from 3 to 11 in one hip.
-In some cases, it affects both hips, and it sometimes runs in families.
-It is more common in boys than in girls.
+Perthes disease usually affects one hip, although it can happen in both hips.
+It sometimes runs in families.
+It is more common in males than in females.

 How is Perthes disease diagnosed?

-If your child has pain in the hip, your doctor may suggest an x-ray to diagnose Perthes disease.
+If your child has pain in the hip, thigh or knee, your doctor may suggest an x-ray to check for a diagnosis of Perthes disease.
 If the x-ray doesn’t provide an answer, other more sensitive tests can include:

 How is Perthes disease treated?